gnnain/CIFAR-10_LDA/README.md

 1. Visualize 5 samples from each class in the form of images.
 2. Apply LDA(use sklearn) on the given dataset.
 3. Report accuracy and class-wise accuracy for testing dataset.

+Note: Download the CIFAR10 dataset from the https://www.cs.toronto.edu/~kriz/cifar.html